Killing of Leonard Cure: Response

-On October 18, the Camden County sheriff's office released body-worn and dash camera videos of the moments leading up to Cure's death.
+On October 18, the Camden County sheriff's office released body-worn and dash-camera videos of the moments preceding Cure's death.

-Relatives of Cure suspect he resisted arrest because of psychological trauma from spending 16 years imprisoned in Florida for a crime he did not commit.
+Cure's relatives suspected that he had resisted arrest because of psychological trauma that he suffered after having served 16 years in prison for a crime that he did not commit.
 Cure's brother, Michael Cure, said, "I believe there were possibly some issues going on, some mental issues with my brother.
 I know him quite well.
 The officer just triggered him, undoubtedly triggered him.
 It was excitement met with excitement."

 On February 27, 2024, Cure's family filed a $16 million federal lawsuit against the sheriff's office and the deputy involved in Cure's death, alleging "excessive and deadly force" against Cure.

 On February 25, 2025, the district attorney announced that Aldridge would not face any criminal charges in Cure's killing.

-On August 7, 2025, the U.S. Attorney's Office, Southern District of Georgia, announced that Camden County Sheriff’s Sgt. was indicted on Federal Civil Rights Violations.
-A federal grand jury returned a thirteen count Indictment charging current Camden County Sheriff’s Office Sergeant, Buck William Aldridge, 42, of St. Mary’s Georgia, with deprivation of rights under color of law and falsifying records.
+On August 7, 2025, the federal attorney for the southern district of Georgia announced the indictment of Aldridge for federal civil-rights violations unrelated to the Cure incident.
+A federal grand jury returned a 13-count indictment charging Aldridge with applying excessive force in four arrests and subsequently falsifying records.